BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/embedding_media.md

 # Embedding Audio

 HTML5 also has a prebuilt `<audio>` tag that you can use to embed your local audio files into your web pages.
-There are several key attributes for audio elements.

 * `src` Like with all other forms of media the `src` attribut tells your tag where the actual audio file lives
 * `autoplay` Accepts a boolean value, when set to `true` it will begin playback as soon as it can